arclix/core/CONTRIBUTING.md

 # Arclix Contribution Guide

 Hi!
-We're really excited and happy to see that you're in contributing to Arclix.
+We're really excited and happy to see that you're contributing to Arclix.
 Before submitting your contribution, please read through the following guide.

 ## Prerequisites